magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-5.md

 <!--- ACP2E-632-->

-*  {{ site.data.var.ee }} now checks for a custom view before filtering columns when exporting reports.
+*  {{ site.data.var.ce }} now checks for a custom view before filtering columns when exporting reports.
 Previously, exported reports did not take into account custom views, and exported columns were incorrect.

 <!--- ACP2E-502-->

-*  {{ site.data.var.ee }} now successfully imports images with long file names.
-Previously, {{ site.data.var.ee }} did not import the image and threw this error: `Imported resource (image) could not be downloaded from external resource due to timeout or access permissions in row(s):`.
+*  {{ site.data.var.ce }} now successfully imports images with long file names.
+Previously, {{ site.data.var.ce }} did not import the image and threw this error: `Imported resource (image) could not be downloaded from external resource due to timeout or access permissions in row(s):`.

 <!--- ACP2E-294-->